lukaslicon/ART120Final/README.md

 **Music preference is remembered across gameplay sessions in new browser windows**

-- Music preference is stored as a local variable.
+- Music preference is stored as a global variable.

 **Core gameplay can be reached within 1 minute**